Ashrithhn/glad-cell-firebase-apk/README.md

 2.  **Set Up Environment Variables:**

-    This project uses Firebase for authentication and database services (Firestore), and Razorpay for payments.
+    This project uses Firebase for authentication and database services (Firestore), and Cashfree for payments.
 You need to configure environment variables for these services.

     *   Create a file named `.env.local` in the **root directory** of the project (the same level as `package.json`).
     *   Add the following variables to the `.env.local` file, replacing the placeholder values with your actual keys: